GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/player-authentication/index.md

 !!! note

     Player accounts is still experimental and new features will quickly be added to find the player unique identifier, store progress, saves or items, and more!

+## Reference

+All actions, conditions and expressions are listed in [the player authentication reference page](/gdevelop5/all-features/player-authentication/reference/).